Moto Raid Experience ltd organizes the “Gibraltar Race” to which the following General Regulations apply.

-Not attending, without justification, at the evening briefing will result in the application of 2,000 penalty points.
-On the third unjustified absence of the same pilot, he will also be disqualified and excluded from the ranking of the race.
+Not attending, without justification, at the evening briefing will result in the application of 3,000 penalty points.

 P) USE OF MORE THAN ONE GPS NAVIGATOR

 In this case is applied a flat penalty of 1,500 points.
-At the third time of use not allowed, the pilot will be disqualified and excluded from the ranking.
+Upon the occurence of the 3rd use not allowed, an additional penalty of 5,000 points will be applied.